Taha-Firoz/flutter-elinux/Creating-flutter-projects.md

   pluginClass: PluginNamePlugin
 ```

-## flutter-elinux with existing projects
+## 2. Use existing official flutter projects
 If you would like to use flutter for elinux for existing flutter projects, you need to prepate `elinux` directory.

 ```Shell